-- Step 6: Review Applying to Participate in a Hearing
+- Applying to Participate (when, how)

-The proposed project would include:
+The project would include:

 - Converting an existing natural gas pipeline to an oil transportation pipeline;

-- Constructing new pipeline in Alberta, Saskatchewan, Manitoba, Eastern Ontario, Québec and New Brunswick to link up with the converted pipe; and
+- Constructing new pipeline in Alberta, Saskatchewan, Manitoba, Ontario, Québec and New Brunswick to link up with the converted pipe; and

 - Constructing the associated facilities, pump stations and tank terminals required to move crude oil from Alberta to Québec and New Brunswick, including marine facilities that enable access to other markets by ship.